Malmstrom Air Force Base: 341st Strategic Missile Wing

 In late 1962 missiles assigned to the 341st Wing would play a major role in the Cuban Missile Crisis.
 On 26 October, at 11:16 am, the 10th SMS's launch facility Alpha-06 went on "strategic alert" after it was discovered the Soviet Union had placed nuclear missiles in Cuba to counter the threat to Moscow and most of the Soviet Union east of the Urals posed by American nuclear-armed Jupiter and Thor missiles based in Turkey.

 Over the next four days the wing placed four more missiles on alert, with the last missile from Alpha Flight achieving alert status on 10 November.
 The Soviets eventually removed their missiles from Cuba.

 In fact, the Minuteman missiles at Malmstrom were able to substitute for Jupiter and Thor missiles based in Turkey, which were removed under a secret accord, thus allowing the Soviets to remove their missiles from Cuba, and replace them with submarine-based missiles and longer-range ICBMs based on Soviet territory.
 The overall effect of the Cuban Missile Crisis was to greatly expand and extend the nuclear arms race, in which Malmstrom played (and continues to play) a leading role.

 Throughout the Cold War era, the wing's missiles remained on alert and underwent extensive weapons systems upgrades.
 The 17th Defense Systems Evaluation Squadron, equipped with EB-57 Canberras, was activated in the 1970s to train NORAD air defense personnel in electronic countermeasures.
 In 1988 the hardened mobile launcher for the small ICBM was tested at Malmstrom AFB to verify its ability to operate in harsh winter conditions.
+A secret 1967 test of how a nuclear electromagnetic pulse would affect missiles reportedly resulted in what became known as the Malmstrom UFO incident.